 The New Arrival Refugee Immunisation (NARI) Program offers specific vaccines to newly arrived refugees as part of the Australian Government Humanitarian Scheme.

 All refugees and humanitarian entrants aged over 20 years of age are eligible for funded vaccines under the expansion of the National Immunisation Program.

-For further information immunisation programs, contact your doctor, immunisation provider or SA Health's Immunisation Section.
+For further information immunisation programs, contact your doctor or immunisation provider.